-A. Individualized Notice that Information May Be Subject to Verification through Matching Programs and Written Consent
+A. Individualized Notice That Information May Be Subject to Verification Through Matching Programs and Written Consent

 The Privacy Act requires that the matching agreement shall specify procedures for providing individualized notice at the time of application, and notice periodically thereafter, as directed by the Data Integrity Board of the agency, subject to guidance provided by the Director of the Office of Management and Budget, to applicants for and recipients of financial assistance or payments under federal benefit programs, that any information provided by such applicants and recipients may be subject to verification through matching programs.
-5 U.S.C. §552a(o)(1)(D)(i).
+5 U.S.C. § 552a(o)(1)(D)(i).

 Subsection 453(j)(7)(G) of the Social Security Act also provides that HUD "shall not seek, use, or disclose NDNH information relating to an individual without the prior written consent of such individual (or of a person legally authorized to consent on behalf of such individual)."
-42 U.S.C. §653(j)(7)(G).
+42 U.S.C. § 653(j)(7)(G).

-Pursuant to this requirement, HUD has implemented procedures and developed forms for providing individualized notice, at the time of application, and periodically thereafter, upon annual recertification or reexamination that the information provided by applicants and recipients may be verified through matching programs and obtaining the prior written consent of such applicants and recipients.
-Such procedures are in accordance with directions by the Data Integrity Board of the U.S. Department of Housing and Urban Development, subject to guidance by the Office of Management and Budget.
-The notice appears in the federal form, HUD-9886, Authorization for the Release of Information/Privacy Act Notice and HUD-9887, Notice and Consent for the Release of Information, contained in the "Document Package for Applicant's/Tenant's Consent to the Release of Information."
+Pursuant to this requirement, HUD has implemented procedures and developed forms for providing individualized notice, at the time of application and periodically thereafter.
+The notice is provided in forms individuals complete to make initial applications and subsequent annual recertifications or reexaminations; it informs the applicants or recipients that the information they provide may be verified through matching programs, and obtains their prior written consent to same.
+The notice appears in the federal form, HUD-9886, Authorization for the Release of Information/Privacy Act Notice and HUD-9887, Notice and

+Consent for the Release of Information, contained in the "Document Package for Applicant's/Tenant's Consent to the Release of Information."
 See Appendix C.